 And the audience at home have also played a part in deciding what will happen on the night, with the EE Game of the Year Award being decided by a public vote.
 "It's a really lovely way for for people to get involved," says Osili-Wood, "because I think BAFTA can sometimes be one of those institutions that we all grow up with, and it's so prestigious, and it can feel far away.
 And I think one of the things we've really been trying to encourage people to realise this year is that BAFTA is for everybody.
 BAFTA really encourages participation, it wants to hear your voice, it wants to know what you think, it wants to shape its strategy around what people want BAFTA to be.
 And so I think that this is a really excellent example of a really exciting way for people to have their say."

-The Awards will be live streamed on all major social platforms including BAFTA’s Facebook, Twitch, Twitter, YouTube, and for the first time, Steam.
+The Awards will be live streamed on BAFTA’s Facebook, Twitch and YouTube channels.